 1605: John Donne travels to France and possibly Italy.
 Son George is born.

-1606: Donne family move to Mitcham and Donne becomes a Protestant.
+1606: The family move to Mitcham and John Donne becomes a Protestant.

-1607: John Donne takes lodgings in the Strand in London.
-Son Francis is born.
+1607: He takes lodgings in the Strand in London.
+His son Francis is born.

 1608: Daughter Lucy was born.